 The family will receive visitors at Singleton Funeral and Cremation Services, P.A., 1 2nd Ave, S.W. (at Crain Highway), Glen Burnie, on Thursday, January 9th from 3-5 pm and 7-9 pm.
 A Funeral Service will be held on Friday, January 10th at 10:00 am at the funeral home chapel.
 Interment will be private at Glen Haven Memorial Park.

 Those desiring to send an expression of sympathy may do so in the form of flowers or donations to Hospice of the Chesapeake Foundation or Baltimore Washington Medical Center Foundation.

-To send flowers to Carl L. Hein, Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Carl L. Hein, Jr., please visit our floral store.